 was working among Native American Indians at Kaunaumeek, about 18 miles southeast of

 what is now Albany, New York.

-- November 26, 1705 -- The Lutheran Mission to East India is founded through the persuasive
+- November 26, 1705 -- The Lutheran Mission to East India was founded through the

-- November 27, 1900 -- The first American Protestant missionaries arrive in Guam
+- November 27, 1900 -- The first American Protestant missionaries arrived in Guam

-- November 28, 1978 -- Independent Baptist missionary James Dearmore is ambushed in
+- November 28, 1978 -- Independent Baptist missionary James Dearmore was ambushed in

 killed by American Indians in Washington's Walla Walla valley.
 Whitman had recently returned